-When body wipes alone aren’t up to the task of washing off all the sand at the end of the day, look no further than the Solar Shower.
-The Solar Shower holds up to 20L of water and comes with a built-in solar absorber that uses the sun’s rays to create a perfectly toasty camp shower.
+When body wipes alone aren’t up to washing off all the sand at the end of the day, look no further than the Solar Shower.
+The Solar Shower holds up to 20L of water and has a built-in solar absorber that uses the sun’s rays to create a perfectly toasty camp shower.

 See Related: Best Travel Bottles For Toiletries